 Time frame: at inclusion

-Haemophilus influenzae, Moraxella Catarrhalis, and Staphylococcus aureus in AOM group and healthy children.
+Assessment of carriage of Haemophilus influenzae, Moraxella Catarrhalis, Staphylococcus aureus and group A Streptococcus in AOM group and in healthy children group.

 Time frame: at inclusion